mui/toolpad/docs/data/toolpad/core/api/index.md

 # API reference

-<p class="description">This page contains an index to the most important javascript APIs of Toolpad.</p>
+<p class="description">This page contains an index to the most important JavaScript APIs of Toolpad.</p>

 ## Components